aarondav1d18/middle_of_track_racing_line/README.md

 ## Running script

-If you would like to save the plots then you will need to go to the bottom of the main function and uncomment out the plt.savefig line.
-Apart from that the script will run and iterate through the files in the tracks folder so if you would like it add a track it should work as long as the provided track is using the same format.
-When iterating through the script will dispaly the graph with the calculated middline and will display the pairs of cones.
+This will iterate through the tracks folder and run the script on everything that is in there.
+If you would like to add a track then as long as it is following the same format then it should work.

+The actual script will take the cones from the file and order them from cloest out.
+From these it will then generate a middle line by setting pairs of cones using a proximity selection and then generating a middle point between this pair.
+You could then apply a simple spline function such as NURBS which is included but not implemented (NOTE: Will be added soon).

-To run the script use the following command:
+To run the script use the following commands:

 `python3 main.py`

+This will run the file with the settings of:
+    - Not saving graphs
+    - Not showing pairs
+    - Showing graph

+To change this you can use the following:

+`--pairs` or `-p` to show pairs

+`--display` or `-d` to not show the graphs

+`--save` or `-s` to save the graphs

 ## Images